RichelynScott/Credit_Risk_Analysis/README.md

 ![CC_ICR](https://github.com/RichelynScott/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/images/ClusterCentroids_ICR.png)
 ![CC_CM](https://github.com/RichelynScott/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/images/ClusterCentroids_CM.png)

-•	The Cluster Centroids Model had a lower accuracy than the ROS & SMOTE models of about 54.5%, low in comparison to the others
+•	The Cluster Centroids Model had the lowest precision of all models at about 54.5%

 •	The Cluster Centroids Model has an extremely high precision of about 100% for detecting low-risk applicants but an abysmal 1% for predicting high-risk applicants (Just like the ROS & SMOTE Models)